HR Policy

 Introduction

-The Bravedo Group HR Policy has been established to support the Group’s strategic objectives and values.
+The Bravedo Group’s HR Policy has been developed to support the Group’s strategic objectives and values.
 The purpose of the policy is to create a safe, fair and inclusive working environment where every employee can succeed and develop.
-This policy guides all HR-related activities and decisions within companies belonging to the Bravedo Group, and it outlines the Group’s commitment to responsibility and sustainable development.
+This policy guides all personnel-related activities and decisions across the Bravedo Group and outlines the company’s commitment to responsibility and sustainable development.

-The HR Policy applies to all personnel within the Bravedo Group, as well as other individuals working directly under the Group’s management, such as freelancers.
-In addition to this common policy, subsidiaries may have their own HR-related principles in which the contents of this document are specified in accordance with each company’s operations.
-Policies established within Group companies may not conflict with the Group HR Policy and must meet at least the minimum requirements set by the Group.
+The HR Policy applies to all personnel within the Bravedo Group as well as other individuals working directly under the company’s control, such as freelancers.
+Subsidiaries may have their own complementary HR policies tailored to their operations; however, these must not conflict with the Group HR Policy and must meet at least the minimum requirements set by the Group.

 Commitments

-The Bravedo Group’s activities relating to its personnel are guided by internationally recognised human rights agreements and recommendations, such as:
+The Bravedo Group’s operations with its personnel are guided by internationally recognised human rights frameworks and recommendations, such as:

 • The universal human rights defined in the UN Universal Declaration of Human Rights

-The policy takes into account the results of Bravedo’s double materiality assessment, which highlight the importance of social responsibility in the company’s operations.
+The policy also takes into account the results of Bravedo’s double materiality assessment, which highlights the importance of social responsibility in the company’s operations.

 Accessibility

-The HR Policy is available in Finnish and English on the Group’s website.
+The HR Policy is available in Finnish and English on Bravedo’s website.
 The policy is reviewed annually and updated when necessary to reflect best practices and evolving legal requirements.

 Stakeholder Consultation and Involvement

-The HR Policy has been developed in consultation with the Bravedo Group Sustainability Committee, which includes representatives from different subsidiaries and personnel groups.
-In addition, feedback has been collected from employees to improve wellbeing and equality, and these suggestions have been incorporated into the policy.
-The policy is also informed by the Group’s double materiality assessment, during which key stakeholders—including employees, customers and suppliers—were consulted.
-The outcomes of these assessments have been considered in the policy’s principles.
+The HR Policy has been prepared in consultation with Bravedo’s Sustainability Committee, which includes representatives from different Group companies and personnel.
+In addition, employee feedback has been collected to improve employee well-being and equality, and these inputs have been reflected in the policy content.

 Implementation and Oversight

 The Bravedo Oy Steering Group has approved these principles and oversees their implementation at the Group level.
-Each subsidiary is responsible for appointing an accountable person to ensure implementation of the policy and to report to its board when necessary.
+Each subsidiary is responsible for appointing a person accountable for ensuring implementation and reporting to its board when necessary.

 Roles and Responsibilities under the Policy